 Any bearing that is not factory sealed will need maintenance to keep it operating.
 Your Tacoma owner’s manual may give you a maintenance schedule for the bearings.
 If it does not, you should take them apart, clean and inspect them every 30,000 miles.
 If they have been in the water or you tow a boat, then do it annually.

 You can take the bearings out and clean all the old grease off them.
 Inspect them for problems before you repack them.
-Do not dry them with an air gun or spin drying; just use a lint free towel.
+Do not dry them with an air gun or spin-drying; just use a lint-free towel.
 Cotton can leave fibers that will contaminate the bearings.

 Be sure to use a high temperature and quality grease like #2 NLGI lithium-based grease.
 Use three large tablespoons of grease.
 Do not use too much because you want there to be room for expansion.

-Installing the Bearings
+Installing The Bearings

 Once you have your bearings packed, be sure to use new grease seals.
 The old ones can be damaged upon removal, so do not reuse them.
-Adjust the bearings, but be careful not to over tighten the tapered roller bearings.
-Rear wheel cars never have preloaded front tapered roller bearings.
+Adjust the bearings, but be careful not to overtighten the tapered roller bearings.
+Rear-wheel cars never have preloaded front tapered roller bearings.

-They have no more that 15 to 20 ft. lbs. torque when rotating.
+They have no more than 15 to 20 ft. lbs. torque when rotating.
 Loosen the adjustment nut 1/6 to ¼ a turn.
 Then use a new cotter pin to lock it in place.
 If you have a hub nut with no cotter pin, then you should get one.
 The end play is going to be between .001 to .005 inches.
 Refer to your owner’s manual for the proper adjustment.

-A front wheel drive car that has an adjustable tapered roller rear wheel bearing will normally come with zero preload.
+A front-wheel-drive car that has an adjustable tapered roller rear wheel bearing will normally come with zero preload.

-Passenger Car Setting for Non-Driven Wheel
+Passenger Car Setting For Non-Driven Wheel

-A popular method for mounting and adjusting tapered single roller bearings uses a setting with hex nut, cotter pin, bottle cap stamping and threaded shaft.
+A popular method for mounting and adjusting tapered single roller bearings uses a setting with hex nut, cotter pin, bottle cap stamping, and threaded shaft.
 Tighten the nut as you turn the hub and feel for a slight bind.
 That means they are seated.
 Back off the nut 1/6 to ¼ turn or enough for end play between .001 and .007 of an inch.
 Put the stamping over the nut and insert the cotter pin.

 Independent Suspension Rear Axles

-On wheels with a full floating rear axle, it is common to use tongue washers, out jam or lock nuts and hardened surface nuts.
+On wheels with a full floating rear axle, it is common to use tongue washers, out jam or lock nuts, and hardened surface nuts.
 Tighten the nut as you turn the hub, and it is seated when you feel the bind.
 Back off 1/6 to ¼ of a turn to allow for end play of .001 to .007 of an inch.
 Tighten the jam nut so the thread clearance is removed.
 This prevents it from backing off.

-How to Replace Sealed Bearings
+How To Replace Sealed Bearings